yogeshwaran99/E-commerce/README.md

 - Spring Security(JWT)

-This project is a full-stack e-commerce application developed with Java and Spring Boot for the backend, PostgreSQL for the database, and React for the frontend.
-The application supports role-based access control (RBAC) with JWT (JSON Web Token) for secure authentication and authorization.
-Users can perform CRUD (Create, Read, Update, Delete) operations to manage products.
-The application provides functionality for adding, viewing, updating, and deleting products, with user roles such as CUSTOMER and VENDOR ensuring proper access and control over these operations.
-The React-based frontend communicates securely with the backend, providing a seamless user experience in managing an online store.
+This project is a full-stack e-commerce application built with Java and Spring Boot on the backend, PostgreSQL for data persistence, and React for the frontend interface.
+It implements robust security using JWT (JSON Web Token) and Spring Security, with full role-based access control (RBAC) enforced consistently across both the frontend and backend.

+Users are assigned roles such as CUSTOMER and VENDOR, which govern both the visibility of UI elements in the React frontend and access to API endpoints on the server.
+This dual-layered permission model ensures that users can only see and perform actions permitted by their role.

+The application supports full CRUD (Create, Read, Update, Delete) operations for product management.
+The React frontend interacts securely with the backend through protected API endpoints, delivering a smooth and secure user experience for managing an online store.